bjcull/bjcull.github.com/_posts/2017-02-13-send-email-using-asp-net-core.md

         .Subject("woo nuget")
         .UsingTemplate(template, new { Name = "Luke", Compliment = "Awesome" });

 Firstly, we let Fluent Email know which renderer to use (you can even implement your own!).
-Next we provide a template, and lastly we provide a model so the tepmlate can be filled in.
+Next we provide a template, and lastly we provide a model so the template can be filled in.

 ## Embedding Templates as cshtml files